Pirates vs. Marlins Player Props Betting Odds

 McCutchen Stats

-- McCutchen has 57 hits with seven doubles, nine home runs and 44 walks.
-He has driven in 24 runs with nine stolen bases.
+- McCutchen has 59 hits with nine doubles, nine home runs, 47 walks and 24 RBI.
+He's also stolen nine bases.

 McCutchen Recent Games